wuyuanpei/TCPFishnet/README.md

 Node 1: Bps = 1556.178026766262
 ```
+- If you campare this trace with the last cubic trace on the default setting, you can see far more retransmissions.
 - To verify correctness, we print out the window size after each change (symbols like ``.`` and ``:`` are not printed out):
 ```
 2.0